Jayant9917/Todo-InMemory/README.md

 # Todo Application

-Create a simple Todo application that stores tasks in in-memory storage.
+Create a simple Todo application that stores tasks in in-memory storage (In array).

 ### Setup Instructions